Types of Personalised Technology

 - Finger print locks for people who have difficulty with keys.

 - For someone with a history of forgetting their keys, a fingerprint lock is the perfect solution, providing the independence that comes with being able to come and go as you please.

 - Big button communication aids for those who have trouble verbalising.

-- Bed occupancy sensors that indicate when someone has left their bed, or sensors that alert someone that a person is having a seizure.
+- Bed occupancy sensors that indicate when you have left your bed, or sensors that alert someone that you are having a seizure.